-Creating a Meaningful Journey (& Remembering a Sports Milestone)
+Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 I’ve been a fan of NFL football for many years, and over those years it has given me much enjoyment and a lot of warm memories created through happenings at least tangentially related to the sport.

 For example, there have been countless gatherings with family centered around a Green Bay Packers game.
 With our home team playing on television in the background—sometimes well, sometimes not—we share good food, a few drinks, maybe a few cheers or complaints about the team’s performance or decision making, and a lot of conversation and laughs.
 This is, in fact, why I look forward to the Packers making the playoffs.
-In those cold, post-holiday months, it provides one or two more chances for these family happenings to be planned and enjoyed.
+In those cold, post-holiday months a playoff run provides one or two more chances for these family happenings to be planned and enjoyed.

-And then there are the quieter watching sessions, the ones that maybe aren’t centered around a playoff run or even a meaningful game and are more just my Dad and me sitting in his living room by the fireplace and enjoying our Sunday ritual.
+And then there are the quieter watching sessions, the ones that maybe aren’t centered around a playoff run or even a meaningful game and are more just my dad and me sitting in his living room by the fireplace and enjoying our Sunday ritual.
 Sometimes my mom is cooking and conversing in the background, sometimes my wife is there when she isn’t working, but me and Dad are the “regulars.”
-Rain or shine, win or lose, we are there in each other’s presence under the banner of watching football.
-This is a ritual that I cherish and probably one that many a son with an absentee father has daydreamed about often (it is not something I take for granted).
+Rain or shine, win or lose, we are there in each other’s presence under the banner (or auspices) of watching football.
+This is a ritual that I cherish and probably one that many a son with an absentee father has daydreamed about often, and it is not something I take for granted.

 In the 90s and early 2000’s it was Brett Favre.
 Like many I was a huge fan of both his passionate play and goofy, down-home personality, and I even went so far as to stick with him throughout his retirement waffling, change to the hated Minnesota Vikings, and various scandals.

-And after Favre came Aaron Rodgers—a bit nerdy, a bit cocky, a generational talent, and a future Hall of Famer who, like Favre, would eventually be replaced by a young draft pick who sat behind him for several years, Jordan Love.
-Also like Favre, Rodgers would one day be traded to the lowly Jets before moving on to other pastures.
+And after Favre came Aaron Rodgers—a bit cerebral, a bit cocky, a generational talent, and a future Hall of Famer who, like Favre, would eventually be replaced by a young draft pick who sat behind him for several years, Jordan Love.
+Also like Favre, Rodgers would one day be traded to the lowly Jets before moving on to greener pastures.

 Rodgers on the Jets is where I found my viewing experience one afternoon early last year.
 Before his move to the Steelers, many figured his second season with the Jets might be his ride into the sunset after a severely frustrating couple of years with the NFL’s most seemingly cursed franchise.
 The hopes for the Rodgers/Jets partnership began high in 2023, and I can still remember watching with my mom, dad, and wife as Rodgers trotted out onto Met Life field for his Jets debut carrying the American flag.
 The energy was electric, as the anticipation for this event had been building for many months.
 NFL fans were worked into a veritable lather, and in my house we couldn’t wait to see what Rodgers could do on a team that wasn’t the Packers.